 NDCS have published three comics aimed at children about getting grommets, hearing aids and visiting the Hearing Clinic.

 Early Support: Information about deafness and hearing loss (2013)

 This resource, written by NDCS for Early Support, is for parents of deaf children and young people up to the age of 25 who have recently been identified as being deaf.

 It contains chapters on what happens in the beginning, when your child is identified as being deaf, and then explains what deafness means.
 The resource goes on to outline things to think about as your child moves from the early years to school years and into adulthood.
 It finishes with chapters on who can help, resources, and useful organisations and websites.

 Parents and carers of deaf children can dip into the chapter most relevant to them or read the whole resource cover to cover.

-You can download the resource from the Early Support Website.
+You can download the resource from the professionals section of our website.